BloomTech-Labs/CS10-restaurant-pos/README.md

 ```
 {
-  "msg": "Succesfully changed the password."
+  "msg": "Succesfully updated the user."
 }
 ```